Space Weather Products

 - The figure above represents each of the solar indices available in the SEE Space Weather product with independent relative color scale.
 Solar rotations are noticeable as rainbow colors with black/violet as minimum and red/white as maximum.
 The scale is logarithmic to enhance the soft X-ray band.

-Space Weather FTP Directory– browse the ftp directory
+Space Weather Data Directory– browse the http data directory

 Detailed Space Weather Description